afredston/range-edge-niches/README.md

 ### A. Fredston-Hermann, M. Pinsky, B. Selden, C. Szuwalski, J. T. Thorson, S. D. Gaines, B. S. Halpern

 To reference the data or methods here, please cite the manuscript.
-Contact A. Fredston-Hermann with questions.
+Contact A. Fredston-Hermann with questions at fredston@rutgers.edu.

 ## Overview